GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Jester.md

 Anytime you perform a shenannigan, you may increase or reduce the spell-sickness of a creature within 3 yards by 1 so long as it already had spell-sickness.

 ### 8) Ungovernable
-When you perform a save, you may expend buffoonery to gain a bonus equal to your heroism.
+When performing a save, in place of rolling 3d6, you may simply use the appropriate attribute score.
+You must complete a full rest before doing so again.
+You may expend buffoonery to do so again between full rests.
+If you did not expens buffonery to do this and your save is a critical success or critical failure, you recover a point of heroism used to pay for buffoonery.

 ### 9) Encore
 When you perform a reaction, you may expend buffoonery to be braced for the same type of reaction.